lorensen/VTKExamples/src/VTKBook/Chapter7.md

 use the SetSubFrames() method to start performing subframe accumulation.
 Here, we will perform 21 renders to produce the final image.
-For motion blur to be noticeable, something must be moving, so we set up a loop to
+For motion blur to be noticeable, something must be moving, so we set up a loop to rotate the bottom mace by two degrees between each subframe.
+Over the 21 subframes it will rotate 40 degrees from its initial position.
+It is important to remember that the resulting image is not displayed until the required number of subframes have been rendered.

 ``` tcl
 //  Create the standard renderer, render window and interactor